ilkkaparssinen/raspifisherboat/README.md

 #Internet enabled Raspberry Pi fishing boat

 Raspberry Pi in boat, which controls GPS, camera and the motors.
-Boatis steered and controlled from web ui.
+Boat is steered and controlled from web ui.

 ## Boat software consists of three projects:
  - **BOAT**:  python program which handles steering, gps, camera and other stuff.
 That software is in this project.